CHARACTERISTICS OF THE CLASS

 A. TRAINING AND EXPERIENCE

-Bachelor's degree from an accredited four-year college or university in business or a related field supplemented by one year progressively responsible purchasing, material acquisition and/or specification writing experience in municipal, county, or state government or a combination of education and experience providing the qualifications necessary to perform the required functions of the position as determined by the Procurement Manager.
-At least one year of municipal or State buying experience.
+Bachelor's degree from an accredited four-year college or university in business or a related field supplemented by one year progressively responsible purchasing, material acquisition and/or specification writing experience in municipal, county, or state government At least one year of municipal or State buying experience.
 At least one year experience completing bid analysis.
-CPPB (Certified Professional Public Buyer) preferred.
 Must possess and maintain a valid State of Florida driver’s license.
 Applicants who possess a valid out of state driver’s license must obtain the Florida driver’s license within 10 days of employment.
 Possess Forklift Safety Certification or complete certification program within ninety (90) days of employment.

 B. KNOWLEDGE, SKILLS, AND ABILITIES